fab2s/NodalFlow/docs/events.md

 ## `FlowEvent::FLOW_BREAK`

-Triggered when a node triggers a `break` on the Flow, the event carries the flow and the iterating node instances.
+Triggered when a node triggers a `break` on the Flow, the event carries the flow and the node instance triggering the `break`.

 ```php
 $flow->getDispatcher()->addListener(FlowEvent::FLOW_BREAK, function(FlowEventInterface $event) {